 The ideal temperature for smoking ribs is in the range of 225-275℉ (107 – 135℃).

 Many people die-hard swear by a 225℉ degree cooking temperature.
 However, I feel like a little higher temperature is also fine.
-I've smoked a lot of ribs and have found that the key is to cook them low and slow, but if you end up having a slightly higher temperature on your cook, don't panic, it will still be fine.
+I’ve smoked many ribs and found that the key is to cook them low and slow, but if you end up having a slightly higher temperature on your cook, don’t panic, it will still be fine.

 Wrapping The Ribs

 Why wrap the ribs?
 When smoking meat, you start by allowing the smoke to penetrate the meat while it is fully exposed.